fefurger/Interactions/README.md

 ### How to read the graph?

-You can open the [examples/example_graph.html](examples/example_graph.html) directly in a web browser to interact with it.
+You can interact with our interaction graph example [right here](https://fefurger.github.io/Interactions/).

 ![Graph example](examples/example_graph.png)